MyRepublic: History

-In January 2014, MyRepublic expanded into New Zealand.
-It also launched its 1 Gbit/s service in the same month in Singapore.
-Later in May, the company received an investment of S$4.4 million from Indonesian energy company Dian Swastatika Sentosa, part of Indonesian conglomerate Sinar Mas.
-In July, It also received another S$30 million investment.
-Sunshine Network, a telecommunications arm of Sinar Mas, invested S$20 million, while Xavier Niel, founder of French telecommunications company Free, invested S$10 million.
+In January 2014 MyRepublic expanded into New Zealand and also launched its 1 Gbit/s service in Singapore.
+In May 2014 the company received an investment of S$4.4 million from Indonesian energy company Dian Swastatika Sentosa, part of the Indonesian conglomerate Sinar Mas, and in July of that year it received a further S$20 million investment from Sunshine Network, a telecommunications arm of Sinar Mas, as well as a S$10 million investment from Xavier Niel, founder of French telecommunications company Free.
+That same year MyRepublic announced its interest in being Singapore's 4th telco after Singtel, StarHub, and M1, promising to introduce unlimited mobile data plans.